 Locating a Naturalization Record

 If your ancestor was listed in the 1920 census, the year of naturalization was included in the Citizenship section.
 Viewing this census for William Beddoes, I discovered the year 1872 written in both William’s line and that of his wife, Riah.
 Did she also have to go through the naturalization process?
-No, during this time period a woman automatically became a United States citizen through her husband.
+No, during this time period, a woman automatically became a United States citizen through her husband.
 William’s children under 16 also automatically became citizens with his citizenship.
 Because the naturalization laws changed throughout history, always consult the law at the time your ancestor would have been seeking naturalization.

 Narrowing the search to a specific time frame is important because these proceedings may have gone through a federal, state, or local court as long as it had the authority to grant citizenship.
-Each locality has it’s own court system so you may see terms such as: superior or common pleas courts on the county level.
+Each locality has its own court system, so you may see terms such as superior or common pleas courts on the county level.
 A state, U.S. circuit court could have been used as well as a district court.
 Other courts on the local level could be municipal, police, criminal, or probate.

 Another consideration when searching for your ancestor’s naturalization record is the possibility that he filed his first papers in one court, then moved on and completed the petition for naturalization in another location.
 Tracking your ancestor in all available records for his life will give you clues to narrow the search.

-In the case of my William Beddoes, he stated a naturalization year of 1872, so the 1870 census would be the best indication of his locality in 1872.
+In the case of William Beddoes, he stated a naturalization year of 1872, so the 1870 census would be the best indication of his locality in 1872.
 That census reveals his residence in Pondtowne, Utah County, Utah.
 The 1870 census included a final column titled “Constitutional Relations” and asked if a person was a “Male Citizen of U.S. of 21 years of age and upward.”
 As would be expected, William’s line does not have a tick mark like other men on the page because he had not yet been granted citizenship.

 Searching the Records

 My go-to place to discover records is the FamilySearch Catalog.
-Because Williams 1870 residence was in Utah County, Utah, I started with that location and clicked on the Naturalization Records category.
+Because Williams’s 1870 residence was in Utah County, Utah, I started with that location and clicked on the Naturalization Records category.
 The image below shows the record collections available.
 Starting with the most likely collection, I selected Utah, Utah County, Naturalization Records, 1859-1927.
 Notice this contained the records of two different courts: those for Utah County and Utah Territory.
 Statehood didn’t occur until 1896, so William would have used territorial courts.
-As part of our locality research, we can learn about the court system used in the time and place of our ancestor to understand the records.
+As part of our locality research, we can learn about the court system used in the time and place of our ancestors to understand the records.

 Selecting the Utah, Utah County, Naturalization Records collection highlighted above brought me to the page detailing those records.
 I saw that I could view digital images of these records and that they were not available on microfilm, an example of the many records that FamilySearch is digitizing straight from the originals.

-When I clicked “here” I was taken to a page with fields for searching for my ancestor.
+When I clicked “here,” I was taken to a page with fields for searching for my ancestor.
 Entering in the name “William Beddoes” brought no results.
 Did this mean his record was not in the collection?
 Not necessarily.
 It just might not have been indexed yet.
 In this scenario, I prefer to use the browse feature and search myself.
 The following path led me to the actual digitized record: Browse through 105,474 images > Naturalization records > Declarations of intention, 1871-1875.

 Did you notice the conflicting dates?
 William stated on the 1920 census that he was naturalized in 1872, yet this document clearly states that he began the process in 1873.
 Both are original sources, but the one created at the time of the event would provide more accurate information than that reported almost fifty years later.
-By carefully seeking out each record for our ancestors we can compile a more accurate view of their lives.
+By carefully seeking out each record for our ancestors, we can compile a more accurate view of their lives.